Everything you need to know about Japan during peak hanami season.

 What to Eat

 In Japan, food is never far from festivities and hanami is no different.
 From seasonal pink lattes to local sakura-mochi, you can feast on themed treats as well as street food.
 A highlight of the season has to be the festival-style food that’s on offer at parks and gardens.
-While Japan isn’t usually keen on street-eating, there are exceptions made for specific events, and hanami is one.
+While Japan isn’t usually keen on street-eating, there are exceptions made for specific events, and hanami parties is one.
 From yakitori to yaki-soba, you can sample the savory dishes and move on to the crepes, dango, and pink ice creams you’ll no doubt come across (among a myriad of other pink creations).
 While bringing a picnic can be a great start, you’ll definitely want to make the most of the stall food as well.
-If you’re looking for a high-end experience, Tokyo’s top hotels offer sakura-themed high teas and buffets with limited runs in Spring.
+If you’re looking for a high-end experience, Tokyo’s top hotels offer sakura-themed high teas, fresh Kobe marbled beef and buffets with limited runs in Spring.

-Do’s And Don’t Of Hanami In Japan
+Do’s And Don’t Of Japanese Hanami

 Added to the list of Japan’s many rules are a few sakura-specific ones, but we’ll keep them simple: